cleidson-machado/challenge/README.md

 If you have any questions or comments, feel free to reach out.

-Please submit the results back via e-mail.
+Please submit the results back via e-mail or create a private repository in any code sharing service of your choice and send an invite.